blurgyy/dt/docs/config/guide/99-error-handling.md

 :::

 :::tip
-Expanding operations in thsi step do not create or modify anything, but only query the filesystem to check for existences and permissions.
+Expanding operations in this step do not create or modify anything, but only query the filesystem to check for existences and permissions.
 :::